abbbi/virtnbdbackup/docker/README.md

 ### Persistent container:
 In the above examples, the container will be removed as soon the invoked command has been executed.
-This is the optimal behaviour when you intend to automatize operations (such as incremental backups.)
+This is the optimal behaviour when you intend to automate operations (such as incremental backups.)

 In addition, you can set a persistent container with all necessary bind mounts
 with: